Black Rifle Coffee Celebrates Memorial Day With 'Folded Flag' MV

 Overall, the campaign continues a strategy rooted in military identity and community support.

-But this time, the brand is using music to drive emotion and showcase Black Rifle's brand values.
+But this time, the brand is using music to drive emotion and showcase Black Rifle Coffee's brand values

 Folded Flag was inspired by Best’s personal military experience, including combat deployments and the loss of close friends in service.

-The spot focuses on the emotional aftermath of military loss, centering on families, remembrance ceremonies, and veterans carrying folded American flags tied to fallen soldiers.
+The spot focuses on the emotional aftermath of military loss, centering on families, remembrance ceremonies, and veterans carrying folded American flags.

-The project also includes real combat veterans in the music video, many from the special operations community.
+The project also features real combat veterans in the music video, many from the special operations community.

 Jennie Taylor said the initiative reflects the lived experience of Gold Star families outside of public ceremonies or holiday observances.